RobbeVermeire/BachelorClass2018/Documentation/Setting up/Setting up oculus GO dev environment.md

 # Setting up oculus GO development environment
-Note that not all software referenced is up-to-date, so it's best to make up for yourself what versions to use!
+Note that not all software referenced was good to use at the time of writing.
+But if some things do not work properly try using different versions or google for potential bugs.

 ## Downloading the right software